Keto Pancakes with Almond Flour (Moist and Fluffy)

 Almond flour is a baking flour that is 100% keto-approved.
 Additionally, it is the most popular keto flour available.
 It does not have many carbs, but it has a lot of calories.
 Although almond flour may have a lot more calories than most flours, it’s also quite high in healthy fats, protein, and fiber.

-Can You Substitute Eggs with Something Else?
+Can You Substitute Eggs in Pancakes?

 No, I tried substituting with other egg substitutes like yogurt/buttermilk, unsweetened applesauce, or chia seeds, but the texture doesn’t come out right.
 Because these don’t contain gluten, the eggs are required to hold everything together.
 They also add extra protein and make these pancakes a more wholesome meal.